NoriSte/ui-testing-best-practices/sections/testing-perks/tests-as-documentation.md

 Please, keep in mind that:

-- test descriptions must be clear even for developers that do not know the project context the same way as you
+- test descriptions must be clear even for developers that do not know the project context the same way as you.

 - the re-used test functions, fixtures, etc. must have meaningful names.
 A `registration-success.json` fixture used for both the sign-up and the login tests could mislead the future reader and make historical knowledge needed.
 Remember that relying on historical knowledge is always negative for a codebase that must survive the developers' turnover.